 a.
 Impair Emergency Response or Evacuation Plan - Less than Significant Impact.
-The project occurs on a site that is contemplated in the Rocklin General Plan for urban development, and the development of the project site does not include any features that would substantially impair an adopted emergency response plan or emergency evacuation plan.
+The project occurs on a project site that is contemplated in the Rocklin General Plan for urban development, and the development of the project site does not include any features that would substantially impair an adopted emergency response plan or emergency evacuation plan.
 The streets adjacent to the project site serve as emergency evacuation corridors and would provide direct fire vehicle access to the site.
-In addition, the project is evaluated by representatives of the City of Rocklin's Fire and Police Departments to ensure that adequate emergency access is provided.
+In addition, the project has been evaluated by representatives of the City of Page 107 of Mitigated Negative Declaration/Mitigation Monitoring Program

+Rocklin's Fire and Police Departments to ensure that adequate emergency access is provided.
 Most wildland fires are caused by human activities involving motor vehicles, construction/maintenance equipment, arson and burning of debris.
-The addition of impervious surface cover on the vacant site may in fact help reduce the potential fire risk.
+The addition of impervious surface cover on the vacant project site may in fact help reduce the potential fire risk.
 Therefore, the project will not substantially impair an adopted emergency response or emergency evacuation plan and the impact will be less than significant.

-Initial Study Page 88 Tractor Supply Reso.
-No. DR2021-0001 and U2021-0001 b. and c.
+b. and c.
 Exacerbation of Fire Risk - Less than Significant Impact.
 The project occurs on a site that is contemplated in the Rocklin General Plan for urban development, and the development of the project site does not occur in an area where an exacerbation of fire risk would occur due to slope, prevailing winds, and other factors.
-The project is required to install new fire hydrants and the project will include underground power lines, which will reduce the potential for overhead powerline fires.
+The project will install new fire hydrants and the project will include underground power lines which will reduce the potential for overhead powerline fires.
 In addition, construction of roadway improvements and other impervious surface areas, as well as upgrades to existing infrastructure would help reduce fire risk.
 Therefore, the project will not exacerbate wildfire risk and the impact will be less than significant.